About the Tate Geological Museum

 Russell graduated from the University of Colorado in 1991 with a degree in fine art.
 His artwork has appeared in the America’s Smithsonian anniversary traveling exhibition, in “Islands in the Cosmos: The Evolution of Life on Land” by Dr. Dale A. Russell, in “Oceans of Kansas” by Michael Everhart, and several issues of Prehistoric Times magazine.
 Aside from being the Tate Geological Museum’s Educational Specialist, Russel also gives tours, writes articles for the museum newsletter, and produces illustrations for the museum displays.

 J.P. is the Field Operations Specialist, Collections Manager and Prep Lab Manager for the museum.
-JP came to Casper in 2004 from Laramie.
+JP came to Casper in 2004.
 Before coming to the Tate, he worked on and off in paleontology for 14 years, doing field work as well as a two year post as the collections manager for the University of Wyoming Department of Geology and Geophysics.
 He has had the good fortune of having been invited to join international paleontological expeditions to Mongolia, Niger (twice), Tanzania (twice), northern Alaska and North Dakota.
-In his spare time JP collects fossils, watches birds and plays hockey.
+In his spare time JP collects fossils, watches birds and recently retired from playing hockey.